A new global study finds several new categories of human jobs emerging, requiring skills and training that will take many companies by surprise.

 Customer service chatbots, for example, need to be trained to detect the complexities and subtleties of human communication.
 Yahoo Inc. is trying to teach its language processing system that people do not always literally mean what they say.
 Thus far, Yahoo engineers have developed an algorithm that can detect sarcasm on social media and websites with an accuracy of at least 80%.

 Consider, then, the job of “empathy trainer” — individuals who will teach AI systems to show compassion.
-The New York-based startup Kemoko Inc., d/b/a Koko, which sprung from the MIT Media Lab, has developed a machine-learning system that can help digital assistants like Apple’s Siri and Amazon’s Alexa address people’s questions with sympathy and depth.
-Humans are now training the Koko algorithm to respond more empathetically to people who, for example, may be frustrated that their luggage has been lost, that a product they’ve bought is defective, or that their cable service keeps going on the blink even after repeated attempts to fix it.
+The New York-based startup Kemoko Inc., d/b/a Koko, which sprung from the MIT Media Lab, has developed a machine-learning system that can help digital assistants such as Apple’s Siri and Amazon’s Alexa address people’s questions with sympathy and depth.
+Humans are now training the Koko algorithm to respond more empathetically to people who, for example, are frustrated that their luggage has been lost, that a product they’ve bought is defective, or that their cable service keeps going on the blink even after repeated attempts to fix it.
 The goal is for the system to be able to talk people through a problem or difficult situation using the appropriate amount of understanding, compassion, and maybe even humor.
 Whenever Koko responds inappropriately, a human trainer helps correct that action — and over time, the machine-learning algorithm gets better at determining the best response.

-Without an empathy trainer, Alexa might respond to a user’s anxieties by issuing canned, repetitive responses such as “I’m sorry to hear that” or “Sometimes talking to a friend can help.”
+Without an empathy trainer, Alexa might respond to a user’s anxieties with canned, repetitive responses such as “I’m sorry to hear that” or “Sometimes talking to a friend can help.”
 With the right training, Alexa becomes much more helpful.
 The following is a verbatim transcription of how Alexa with Koko responds to a person who says he’s worried that he’ll fail an upcoming exam: “Exams are really stressful, but a little anxiety can help us succeed.
 It sharpens our minds. … It’s your body’s way to prepare itself for action.
 It’s actually a really good thing.
 I wonder if you could think of your nerves as your secret weapon.
 Easier said than done, I know.
 But I think you will do much better than you think.”

-The second category of new jobs will bridge the gap between technologists and business leaders.
+The second category of new jobs — explainers — will bridge the gap between technologists and business leaders.
 Explainers will help provide clarity, which is becoming all the more important as AI systems’ opaqueness increases.
 Many executives are uneasy with the “black box” nature of sophisticated machine-learning algorithms, especially when the systems they power recommend actions that go against the grain of conventional wisdom.
 Indeed, governments have already been considering regulations in this area.
 For example, the European Union’s new General Data Protection Regulation, which is slated to take effect in 2018, will effectively create a “right to explanation,” allowing consumers to question and fight any decision made purely on an algorithmic basis that affects them.

 Here, techniques like the Local Interpretable Model-Agnostic Explanations (LIME), which explains the underlying rationale and trustworthiness of a machine prediction, can be extremely useful.
 LIME doesn’t care about the actual AI algorithms used.
 In fact, it doesn’t need to know anything about the inner workings.
 To perform an autopsy of any result, it makes slight changes to the input variables and observes how they alter that decision.
 With that information, the algorithm forensics analyst can pinpoint the data that led to a particular result.